jhu-lcsr/costar_plan/Readme.md

 Example from a simple Android game.
 This comes with a dataset that can be used; the goal is to generate task and motion plans that align with the expert training data.

-Note that this is a "driving" task, just like Road World, and they actually have a lot of similarities.
-The primary difference is that Needle Master, as a "planning" domain, operates over motion primitives by default.

 One sub-task from the Needle Master domain is trajectory optimization.
 The goal is to generate an optimal trajectory in the shortest possible amount of time.

-### Robotics

-These examples are designed to work with ROS and a simulation of the Universal Robots UR5, KUKA LBR iiwa, or other robot.
-Currently in the planning stages and not developed yet.

 ## Contact